The Release Process

 Symfony releases follow the semantic versioning strategy and they are published through a time-based model:

 - A new Symfony minor version (e.g. 2.8, 3.2, 4.1) comes out every six months: one in May and one in November.
-It contains bug fixes and new features, but it doesn't include any breaking change, so you can safely upgrade your apps;
+It contains bug fixes and new features, but it doesn't include any breaking change, so you can safely upgrade your applications;

 Subscribe to Symfony Roadmap notifications to receive an email when a new Symfony version is published or when a Symfony version reaches its end of life.